 Chest Pain

 In November 2025 I started experiencing low level chest pain which spread out into my arms during activity.
 I arranged an appointment to see what my doctor would make of this.
 He prescribed some medication.
 Two months later we met again because the pain had increased.
 He referred me for a stress test to the same clinic that I visited two years previous.
-This time they said my work on the treadmill indicated there had been a change.
+This time I couldn’t finish my walk on the treadmill because of the pain.

 “Looks like you have a blocked artery.
-We’ll send you for an angiogram.”
+You need to go for an angiogram.”

 On April 20th, six months after my initial experience of chest pain, Jocelyn and I were awake at 4:50am so she could drive me to the Robbins Pavillion at the Royal Alexandra Hospital.